Emotional Resiliency Group

 A 24-group program for increased emotional engagement and decreased emotional overload

 The Emotional Resiliency (ER) group is a group therapy treatment designed to increase an individual’s ability to engage with their emotions in an effective and values-consistent way.
 This involves increasing awareness of your emotional experience, increasing the ability to put words to and effectively communicate your emotional experience to others, and increasing the ability to skillfully allow or change your emotional experience.
 This also involves developing an understanding of why emotional experiences occur and might differ between individuals.
 Because emotions affect interpersonal relationships, the treatment is also designed to help you identify and communicate your interpersonal boundaries and limits, respect the limits and boundaries of others, and increase your feelings of connectedness in interpersonal relationships.
-Below is our brochure:

 Format- This group meets once a week for 24 weeks (between 6-8 months due to holidays or cancellations).
-Groups are 120 minutes long, with a short break in the middle.
+Groups are either 90 or 120 minutes long, with a short break in the middle.
 Groups are limited in size to allow for in-depth content discussion and to encourage group connection (group size is typically between 4-8 members).